Affiliate links on Android Authority may earn us a commission. Learn more.

 Technically speaking, YouTubers won’t get paid for ads you skipped, as advertisers won’t get charged unless specific parameters are met.
 Generally speaking, viewers need to watch at least 30 seconds of an advertisement for a YouTuber to benefit from that particular ad.
 If the ad is shorter than 30 seconds, you should watch the full video.
 All that said, the content creator will still benefit a bit from having extra views.
 Popular videos get an extra boost from the almighty YouTube algorithm, which means these videos might get pushed to more feeds, and therefore get more ad views.

 Even if you decide not to view YouTube ads, YouTubers have other ways of making money.
 Referral links, partnerships, and private advertising are just a few.
-This means that your views and subscription are helping the content creator achieve other goals outside getting money from YouTube alone.
+This means your views and subscription are helping the content creator achieve other goals outside getting money from YouTube alone.

 Because YouTube Premium gets rid of ads, it makes sense to wonder if your favorite content creators are getting a cut of that.
 You’ll be happy to learn that part of what you pay for YouTube Premium goes to YouTubers.
 Of course, how much they get depends on the amount of watch time they get from YouTube Premium subscribers.